QuentinRa/intellij-ocaml-plugin/README-dev.md

 **Roadmap**

-* [ ] DuneConfig: instead of computing the target name, use the field for the full dune argument (src/xxx.a, src/yyy.exe, empty==build project, etc.)
+* [ ] DuneConfig: instead of computing the target name, use the field for the full dune argument (src/xxx.a, src/yyy.exe, empty==build project, etc.) + add a placeholder
 * [ ] DuneConfig: test library
 * [ ] DuneConfig: test building odoc project
 * [ ] Documentation: tests for resolving (+add below)